-Straight away I thought that she was going to finish with me, and I spoke out almost in a panic.
-"I know what you're gonna say," I interrupted.
+Straight away I thought that she was going to finish with me.
+I couldn't let that happen and I spoke out almost in a panic.
+"I know what you're gonna say," I said.
 "But just give me another chance.
-I know I've not treated you like I should, but I've got a problem and I've decided to be honest with you.
+I know I've not treated you like I should but I've got a problem and I've decided to be honest with you.
 I think we should go away next weekend to Blackpool or Wales, or anywhere you like.
-We can book in at a guesthouse, or something.
+We can book in at a guesthouse or something.
 I really love you, Helen, and I know things will be better between us once we've been away together."

 "Oh, Brian!"
-Helen said, trying to act normal, but I could see that my words choked her up a little.
+Helen said, trying to act normal but I could see my words choked her up a little.